• Skip to primary navigation

 Holding the mini chocolate tart while removing the tart base.

 To finish the tarts, sprinkle with coarse sea salt.
-This helps to balance out all of the sweetness from the ganache and a bit of a crunch on top as well.
+This helps to balance the sweetness from the ganache and adds a bit of a crunch on top as well.
 Perfection.

 Sprinkling coarse sea salt over a chocolate tart on a white plate.